 STEP 3: Upon approval of the plans, a permit will be written and sent back to the Building Division along with four sets of stamped approved plans.
 One copy will be forwarded to the applicant.
 A letter of credit (based on the estimated total cost of all temporary and permanent soil erosion sedimentation control measures included in the approved plan) will be required where costs exceed \$1,000.
-Once fees are paid permit will be issued and applicant will

-{The owner of the property (or an authorized agent) must sign the permit and post any required financial guarantees before the permit is considered valid.} Delete A pre-construction meeting is required for all projects requiring site plan approval prior to any clearing, grubbing or earthwork activities.
+The owner of the property (or an authorized agent) must sign the permit and post any required financial guarantees before the permit is considered valid.
+A pre-construction meeting is required for all projects requiring site plan approval prior to any clearing, grubbing or earthwork activities.
 Refer to Section 1 of this chapter for additional information on the pre-construction process.

-STEP 4: After all necessary approvals are obtained (including initial inspections of the site add perimeter protection measures such as silt fencing) and earthwork on the site commences, the NPDES City will conduct routine inspections to ensure that the site is in compliance with the Soil Erosion permit and Sedimentation Control Ordinance and the approved plan.
-Upon the City's direction, reference additional measures shall be constructed or maintenance work shall be performed to assure erosion and sedimentation control.
+STEP 4: After all necessary approvals are obtained (including initial inspections of the site perimeter protection measures such as silt fencing) and earthwork on the site commences, the City will conduct routine inspections to ensure that the site is in compliance with the Soil Erosion and Sedimentation Control Ordinance and the approved plan.
+Upon the City's direction, additional measures shall be constructed or maintenance work shall be performed to assure erosion and sedimentation control.

 It is the responsibility of the applicant to ensure that all soil erosion and sedimentation control measures are installed and maintained throughout the duration of the project until all bare soils on the site are completely stabilized with permanent vegetation.
 A Soil Erosion Permit is valid for one year and it is the applicant's responsibility to renew the permit prior to expiration.
-Instruction for renewal.